openprocurement/openprocurement.api/docs/source/tutorial.rst

    :code:

 Success!
 Now we can see that new object was created.
-Response code is `201` and `Location` response header reports the location of object created.
-The body of response reveals the information about tender created, its internal `id` (that matches the `Location` segment), its official `tenderID` and `dateModified` datestamp stating the moment in time when tender was last modified.
+Response code is `201` and `Location` response header reports the location of the created object.
+The body of response reveals the information about the created tender: its internal `id` (that matches the `Location` segment), its official `tenderID` and `dateModified` datestamp stating the moment in time when tender was last modified.
 Note that tender is created with `active.enquiries` status.

-Let's access the URL of object created (the `Location` header of the response):
+Let's access the URL of the created object (the `Location` header of the response):

 .. include:: tutorial/blank-tender-view.http
    :code: